schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

-Address space in the localnet and multicast blocks are also primarily assumed to be managed elsewhere in the network, and subject to the same bogon filter and martian list fixes, however it seems likely that 127 in particular, having been "localnet" so long, is on fewer bogon/martian lists than it should.
+Address space in the localnet and multicast blocks are also primarily assumed to be managed elsewhere in the network, and subject to the same bogon filter and martian list fixes.

 # Acknowledgements